 - Preheat the oven to 400º F.

-- Bake for 15 minutes, until the cheese is nicely melted.
-Let stand for a minute or two, then cut into wedges or squares to serve.
-Pass around salsa to top each serving.
+- Bake for 15 to 20 minutes, until the cheese is nicely melted.
+Let stand for a minute or two, then cut into squares or simply scoop out to serve.
+Pass around extra salsa to top each serving.

 Leave a Reply